derobert/PLost/README.md

 PLost
 =====

-PLost is like ping excpet that by using a custom server, it can tell you whether the packets were lost on their way to the server or on their way back.
+PLost is like ping except that by using a custom server, it can tell you whether the packets were lost on their way to the server or on their way back.